Use case #0003

 Required for LAP: 13-year EC from the Sub-Registrar's office.
 Agent asks whether borrower has obtained it and guides to the SRO website if not.

-KFS and T&C in Malayalam
+KFS and T&C in Tagalog

 The complete regional compliance matrix: what the agent loads by state